my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Formal study is paused for up to 12 months

-• You complete reassessment / deferred assessment only
+• You complete reassessment / deferred assessment to an assessment contract

 • You still have access to: